-How Has Your College Education Prepared You for This Job?
+How Has Your Education Prepared You for Your Career?

 Are you wondering how to answer this question adequately?
 The solution is preparation.
 Preparing a good answer will help you to come off as confident- motivated and educated when the question is asked.

-How to Answer the ‘How Has Your College Education Prepared You for This Job’ Interview Question
+How to Answer the ‘How Has Your Education Prepared You Your Career’ Interview Question

-Sample ‘How Has Your College Education Prepared You for This Job’ Interview Answers
+Sample ‘How Has Your Education Prepared You for Your Career’ Interview Answers

 1. My college education has exceptionally prepared me for a smooth transition from school to work by providing me with the skills necessary to succeed.
 On my first internship- I honed in on my marketing skills by developing useful strategies with a team.
 This experience has also helped to develop my communication skills- as I was required to work with others to create solutions.
 I feel that the experience I gained was truly valuable- as it has prepared me for my successful marketing career thus far.
 During my education- I additionally became fluent in Spanish and French- allowing me to communicate with a broader variety of people.

 2. In college- I feel that I was well prepared for real-life situations and jobs.
 Difficult courses have taught me exceptional critical-thinking skills and that the answers will not always be in front of my face.
 Through courses like this- I have learned how to solve complex problems and that high-quality results take hard work.
 Many of my internships have also given me the opportunity to experience situations first hand and taught me how to come up with the best solutions.